Nov 15, 2022

 Easy access to COVID tests and treatment

-As new COVID variants continue to surge this summer, tests, vaccines and treatments are all widely available at pharmacies and other sites – without going to a busy ER, clinicians note.
+As COVID cases surge this fall, tests, vaccines and treatments are all widely available at pharmacies and other sites – without going to a busy ER, clinicians note.

 “You can easily get diagnosed, vaccinated and treated at pharmacies, community clinics and other safe and convenient places, which have the added benefit of relieving pressure on hospitals that in many cases are currently overcrowded and facing staffing challenges,” said Dr. Ashley Yeats, a family physician and former emergency department doctor who is VP of medical operations at Blue Cross Blue Shield of Massachusetts.